warrenday/mergeby/readme.md

 Examples
 -----------------

-The properties of the second array are merged into the first, any items from the second array which do not match will be prepended to the resulting array
+The properties of the second array are merged into the first, any items from the second array which do not match will be appended to the resulting array

 ```js
 const arr1 = [{